 - ¼ cup sunflower seeds

-- 1 tablespoon 21 Seasoning Salute, garlic powder, onion powder, and smoked paprika (add more or less for your taste)
+- 1 tablespoon smoked paprika (add more or less for your taste)

-- 2 teaspoons Himalayan pink salt (add more or less for your taste)
+- 2 teaspoons sea salt (add more or less for your taste)

 - 1 teaspoon ground black pepper (add more or less for your taste)

-Shape into 4 inch patties (you can use a burger press if you have one), then cook on stove top over medium heat in a medium sized pan for 6-8 minutes on each side (depending on stove).
+Shape into 4 inch patties, then cook on stove top over medium heat in a medium sized pan for 6-8 minutes on each side (depending on stove).
 Make sure to keep pan covered to help the burger cook throughout and achieve the best texture possible.
 This helps prevent a mushy burger.
 Check every few minutes to prevent burning, should be slightly browned when ready.

-Allow the burgers to cool a bit to further help set them into a non mushy consistency, then serve on lettuce for a lower carb meal or on sprouted wheat or gluten free buns.
-Add toppings of choice.
-Serve with oven fries (see recipe below).
+Allow the burgers to cool a bit to further help set them into a non mushy consistency, then serve on lettuce for a lower carb meal or on buns pf choice.
+Add preferred toppings.
+Serve with oven fries.

 - add oregano for a Greek twist